braze-inc/braze-docs/_docs/_user_guide/getting_started/web_sdk.md

 article_title: SDK Overview for Marketers
 page_order: 9
 page_type: reference
-description: "This onboarding reference article covers the basics of the Braze SDK."
+description: "This reference article covers the basics of the Braze SDK."
 ---

 # SDK overview for marketers